Lincolnshire lines of the Great Northern Railway: Construction of the Loop Line to Lincoln

 Near the Grand Sluice at Boston, the East Lincolnshire Line and the Loop Line converged, and passed awkwardly as a single line between Witham Town and the River Witham.
-The GNR obtained an Act on 1 August 1849, for a deviation at Boston by-passing the single line section, and enlargement of the stations at Boston and Lincoln.
+The GNR obtained the Great Northern Railway Amendment Act 1849 (12 & 13 Vict. c. lxxxiv) on 1 August 1849, for a deviation at Boston by-passing the single line section, and enlargement of the stations at Boston and Lincoln.
 The Boston deviation, consisting of 52 chains of double track including 13 chains on the East Lincolnshire Line was commissioned on Sunday 11 May 1850, making the Loop and East Lincolnshire Line double throughout.

 For a while the steam packets on the River Witham continued to operate between Boston and Lincoln, and the railway introduced a fourth class at a very low fare of a halfpenny a mile.
 The steam packets did not give up the fight until 1861.

 Lincoln northwards

 The original intention had been to build from Lincoln to Bawtry, via Gainsborough.
 At Bawtry the Loop Line was to join the Towns Line, and there would also be a branch from Bawtry to Sheffield.
 However the Sheffield branch had been thrown out by Parliament in 1846.
 The Board had considered what to do and they decided that it would be better if the Loop Line continued from Gainsborough to join the Towns Line further north, at Rossington, a few miles south of Doncaster.
-This required a fresh Act of Parliament, but this too was thrown out in 1847, and again the following year.
+This required a fresh act of Parliament, but this too was thrown out in 1847, and again the following year.
 With construction progressing, it was becoming urgent to find a way of connecting the north end of the Loop Line.
 The MS&LR had powers to build a line that would shorten the route between Lincoln and Retford.
-This had been authorised in 1846 as the Sheffield and Lincolnshire Extension Railway, which was then amalgamated with others to form the Manchester, Sheffield and Lincolnshire Railway.
+This had been authorised in the Sheffield and Lincolnshire Extension Railway Act 1846 (9 & 10 Vict. c. cccxix), which was then amalgamated with others to form the Manchester, Sheffield and Lincolnshire Railway.
 The GNR asked the MS&LR to commence construction of this line.
 Although the MS&LR had shelved the project, it proved very co-operative and ordered its construction.
 The line was 8 miles long, and became known as the "Leverton Branch".

 Meanwhile the Lincoln to Gainsborough section of the Loop Line was ready.
 Captain Wynne of the Board of Trade inspected the line on 29 March 1849, but refused permission to open until signals were provided at the swing bridge at Brayford Mere (Lincoln).
 They were duly provided, and the line was opened on 9 April 1849.
 The route made a junction with the Manchester, Sheffield and Lincolnshire Railway at Gainsborough; GNR trains reversed at the junction and used the MS&LR station at Gainsborough.
 At this stage the MS&LR line did not yet cross the River Trent; the two routes converged and ended together at the river bank.
 From 17 July 1849 the MS&LR crossed the Trent and ran through to Sheffield via Retford and Worksop.